techidaily/site-facebook/source/_posts/are-digital-assistants-dialling-into-personal-preferences.md

  Various users across the web have claimed that something fishy is going on with their phones.

- They believe that smartphone microphones are being used to record what they say, with the information used to[better target personalized Google ads](https://www.makeuseof.com/tag/disable-googles-personalized-ads/) on websites and Facebook.
+ They believe that smartphone microphones are being used to record what they say, with the information used to [better target personalized Google ads](https://www.makeuseof.com/tag/disable-googles-personalized-ads/) on websites and Facebook.

  It sounds unlikely, but the anecdotal evidence is quite compelling.
-BBC Technology Report Zoe Kleinman[reports an occasion](http://www.bbc.co.uk/news/technology-35639549) when she learned of a friend's death in tragic circumstances, only to find that her friend's name, the accident, location, and year were in the Google search box on her phone.
+BBC Technology Report Zoe Kleinman [reports an occasion](http://www.bbc.co.uk/news/technology-35639549) when she learned of a friend's death in tragic circumstances, only to find that her friend's name, the accident, location, and year were in the Google search box on her phone.

 ## Reddit Users Think Their Phones Are Listening

  Common search terms for this subject on Google include things like: "does iphone listen to you for ads," "can my phone hear me," and "is google listening to my conversations?"

- Various Reddit threads considering the question “do our phones listen to us for ad targeting” (and similar) have prompted individual experiences, such as this from[BasedBrexitBroker](https://www.reddit.com/r/DarkEnlightenment/comments/d94wii/is%5Fyour%5Fsmartphone%5Flistening%5Fto%5Fyour%5Fconversations/f1frnlf/?utm%5Fsource=reddit&utm%5Fmedium=web2x&context=3) :
+ Various Reddit threads considering the question “do our phones listen to us for ad targeting” (and similar) have prompted individual experiences, such as this from [BasedBrexitBroker](https://www.reddit.com/r/DarkEnlightenment/comments/d94wii/is%5Fyour%5Fsmartphone%5Flistening%5Fto%5Fyour%5Fconversations/f1frnlf/?utm%5Fsource=reddit&utm%5Fmedium=web2x&context=3) :

 > _"The other day I went to a Mexican Paisa bar.
 Inside everyone was speaking Spanish and a mariachi band was playing.
 For 48 hours after this all my instagram, soundcloud and twitter ads were in Spanish."_

- Here’s another, from Redditor[karlrocks23](https://www.reddit.com/r/Android/comments/48mczm/is%5Fyour%5Fsmartphone%5Flistening%5Fto%5Fyou/d0l2xvf) :
+ Here’s another, from Redditor [karlrocks23](https://www.reddit.com/r/Android/comments/48mczm/is%5Fyour%5Fsmartphone%5Flistening%5Fto%5Fyou/d0l2xvf) :

 > _"My SO and I were having a chat and I was telling her about a new Nespresso shop that opened up in the city and how nicely designed it was.
 I don't like coffee that much, and I've never even tried Nespresso.
 That is the only time I can remember having a conversation about Nespresso to anyone and I've certainly never Googled it or anything._
 >
 > _The next day, all my ads on chrome were about Nespresso..
 I have no issues with ads popping up related to things I've searched by voice or type.
 But it did feel a bit invasive being constantly listened to and for private conversations to be used as a means to target ads at me."_

  You'll find many similar stories on Reddit and beyond.
-Check this account of[a user noticing Google ads for everything he discussed](https://www.reddit.com/r/iphone/comments/48md18/is%5Fyour%5Fsmartphone%5Flistening%5Fto%5Fyou/d0leqjs) with his wife for more.
+Check this account of [a user noticing Google ads for everything he discussed](https://www.reddit.com/r/iphone/comments/48md18/is%5Fyour%5Fsmartphone%5Flistening%5Fto%5Fyou/d0leqjs) with his wife for more.

 ## Is My Smartphone Really Listening to Me for Ads?

  Since this happened, Google no longer offers this sort of recommendation.
 However, the possibility of technology being used to target customers based on their conversations is concerning.
 Often, the data recorded can be used to identify you.

- In 2019, 1000 Google Assistant-harvested voice recordings were[leaked to Belgium media outlet VRT News](https://www.vrt.be/vrtnws/en/2019/07/10/google-employees-are-eavesdropping-even-in-flemish-living-rooms) .
+ In 2019, 1000 Google Assistant-harvested voice recordings were [leaked to Belgium media outlet VRT News](https://www.vrt.be/vrtnws/en/2019/07/10/google-employees-are-eavesdropping-even-in-flemish-living-rooms) .
 The recordings--many of which will have been collected from Android phones--included enough information to identify the device owners.

  “In these recordings we could clearly hear addresses and other sensitive information,” they reported.
 “This made it easy for us to find the people involved and confront them with the audio recordings.